State aid (European Union): History

-The intent of this was that in order to avoid favouring a certain company or commercial group, an EU member state should not provide support by financial aid, lesser taxation rates or other ways to a party that does normal commercial business.
+The intent of this was that, in order to avoid favouring a certain company or commercial group, an EU member state should not provide support by financial aid, lesser taxation rates, or other means to a party that does normal commercial business.
 For example, it would be considered illegal state aid by the EU if a government took over an unprofitable company with the sole intent to keep it running at a loss.
-However state aid can be approved by the European Commission in individual circumstances. but the aid reclaimed by the EU if it breaches the treaty.
+However, state aid can be approved by the European Commission in individual circumstances but the aid can be reclaimed by the EU if it breaches the treaty.

 There are specific exemptions to the treaty's provisions with regard to state aid.
 State aid can be given to parties involved in charity or "to promote culture and heritage conservation".
 The treaty also stated that aid given in response to natural disasters would be lawful.
-An exemption was given to allow Germany to provide aid providing the aid was used in relation to promoting development in former East German locations affected by the division of Germany after Germany's loss in the Second World War.
+An exemption was given to allow Germany to provide aid, provided the aid was used in relation to promoting development in former East German locations affected by the division of Germany after Germany's loss in the Second World War.

-Temporary Framework during the COVID-19 outbreak
+Temporary Framework during the COVID-19 Outbreak

-In order to allow member states to rapidly respond to the COVID-19 outbreak, on March 20, 2020 the European Commission issued a temporary framework for State aid measures allowing member states more flexibility in providing direct financial aid and loans beyond what the existing possibilities of Article 107.
+In order to allow member states to rapidly respond to the COVID-19 outbreak, on March 20, 2020, the European Commission issued a temporary framework for state aid measures, allowing member states more flexibility in providing direct financial aid and loans beyond the existing possibilities of Article 107.
 The measures were originally set to expire on December 31, 2020.
 The measures specifically allowed for: